snapshot

-Voting systems
+Voting types

 Learn more about the different voting schemes on Snapshot.

-What is a voting system?
+What is a voting type?

-Do not mistake it with the voting strategy though - a voting strategy is used to calculate the individual voting power of a user while the voting system calculates the outcome of the proposal.
+Do not mistake it with the voting strategy though - a voting strategy is used to calculate the individual voting power of a user while the voting type calculates the outcome of the proposal.

-Voting systems types
+Voting types

 Single choice voting